 This floral Heart of Haute skirt is perfectly 1950s with its bold floral print.
 I have continued the floral theme with rose earrings and plain white top from Modcloth, finishing the look with a classic cropped cardigan from Boden and pink seamed stockings from What Katie Did.

 For more 1950s styles, the Donna heels would work well, and for warmer weather or climes the Hattie wedges would be lovely.

 The Sorbet loafer in two-tone navy and cream lends itself particularly well to the bold colors and styles of the 1960s.

 Worn with the top tucked-in, the belt can then be worn over the top to create a nipped-in early 1960s silhouette.
-I have finished the look with matching bangles from ASOS, and a cute polka dot scarf from Zappos that could be worn either around the neck, or over the classic beehive hairstyle!
+I have finished the look with matching bangles from ASOS, and a cute polka dot scarf from Zappos that could be worn either around the neck or over the classic beehive hairstyle!

 For other 1960s styles, the Trinity pumps would work well for an Audrey Hepburn style.
-The Brierton loafers with their chain detailing would work well for a formal look, whist the Breeze wedges would be perfect for the summer time.
+The Brierton loafers with their chain detailing would work well for a formal look, while the Breeze wedges would be perfect for the summer time.

 Whichever era you prefer, and whichever style of shoe you choose, you can be sure that you will be comfortable and stylish in Hotter shoes.

 If you are new to starting to build a collection of vintage inspired shoes, I would advise to go for a style that could easily transition across the decades you are most fond of.
 For example, if you are a fan of the 1920s-1930s, perhaps choose the Bridgette or Viviene styles.

 For 1940s-1950s, the Donna or Antoinette would suit many outfits from this era.
 For later 1950s and early 1960s styles, the Sorbet loafers, again the Antoinette, or the Brierton shoes would suit perfectly.